 The following is a list of resources for people with scoliosis spinal fusions to find information and research, build community, and move well with others who have also experienced scoliosis surgery.
 This list also includes resources for families and practitioners.

 Samamkaya Yoga Back Care & Scoliosis Collective is a therapeutic, worker-owned yoga studio.
 It aims to make yoga accessible and healing to students of all ages and abilities who are living with back injuries, chronic/acute pain, differently shaped spines/bodies, scoliosis and spinal fusions.
 Samamkaya Yoga offers a monthly online Fusion Support Group that is free of charge on Thursdays 4:30-5:30pm EST (GMT-05:00).

 Curvy Girls is a network of peer-led support groups that reduce the emotional impact of scoliosis by empowering girls through education, mutual support and acceptance to become leaders, make healthy lifestyle choices, improve self-esteem while giving back to the Curvy Girls community.
 Curvy Girls is a kids group run by kids.
 The groups discuss concerns like how to tell other kids about their scoliosis and how to talk to doctors about how they feel.
 The participants give each other clothing tips and talk about regular stuff that teenagers talk about.

 Physical therapists in the United States receive little to no training in physical therapy school on scoliosis.
 Scoliosis spinal fusion surgery addresses the spine (and sometimes ribs) but doesn’t address the scoliosis patterning that still remains in the other systems such as the nervous system, muscular system, and viscera (organs).
-It’s really important to find a physical therapist that understands both scoliosis and multiple segment fusions.
+It’s really important to find a physical therapist that understands both scoliosis and multiple segment fusions while also approaching the work as a collaboration with you..
 Currently, my best suggestion is to find a Schroth therapist certified at the C2 level.

 BSPTS Schroth- Based Method is a form of Physiotherapy Scoliosis Specific Exercises (PSSE).
 An exercise type must meet the following requirements in order to be an accepted PSSE: autocorrection in 3D, training in activities of daily living, stabilization in corrected position, education.
 The website includes a physical therapist directory by country and state.